psychemedia/sin-eater-resources/src/_history_nandq.md

 > Melanion and other valued contributors are begged not to suppose their contributions are declined because they are postponed.
 We have procured the book Melanion has referred us to, and hope in the course of two or three weeks to bring the subject forward in a manner to give general satisfaction.

-In the final issue of the year, dated December 29th, 1849, [https://archive.org/details/sim_notes-and-queries_1849-12-29_1_9](Vol 1 Iss 9, p128-9), Thoms acknowledges that the early success of the periodical has caused some availability problems, particularly amongst readers who perhaps missed the initial issues, but sees this as a reason to celebrate:
+In the final issue of the year, dated December 29th, 1849, [Vol 1 Iss 9, p128-9](https://archive.org/details/sim_notes-and-queries_1849-12-29_1_9), Thoms acknowledges that the early success of the periodical has caused some availability problems, particularly amongst readers who perhaps missed the initial issues, but sees this as a reason to celebrate:

 > OUR PROGRESS.
 >